HenrikJoreteg/getconfig/README.md

     }
     ```

 ### Extra

 getconfig will also fill in the `getconfig.env` value with the current environment name so you can programatically determine the environment if you'd like.

+### Gotchas

+In certain circumstances, when your app isn't run directly (e.g. test runners) getconfig may not be able to lookup your config file properly.
+In this case, set the GETCONFIG\_ROOT environment variable to directory where your configs are held.

 ### License